Student Life Resource Toolkit

 We provide student discounts to aquatics programming including swim lessons, swim team, and lifeguard training courses.
 The Koret pool is 81 degrees and set-up short course (25 yards) during the academic year.
 Lap swim is available during all pool hours.
 The Pool Lane Schedule is updated daily so swimmers can check the number of available lanes by the hour.

-We provide free, weekly group fitness classes, equipment orientations and Fitness 101 workshops, and discounted personal training and small group training for students, faculty and staff.
-Students may also purchase a subscription to a training program (beginner weight room template or at-home, equipment-free workout plan), which includes email access to a trainer.
+We provide free, weekly group fitness classes, equipment orientations and Strength 101 workshops, and discounted personal training and small group training for students, faculty and staff.

 Student Housing provides the administrative, operational, and customer service functions for all university managed student housing.
 Areas of responsibility include: